nichady/golte/README.md

 main.go
 ...(any other files)
 ```

+We can run `npx golte` to generate a `build/` directory.
+By default, Golte will use `web/app.html` as the template file and search for `.svelte` files inside the `web/` directory (this can be changed in the config file).

+Each `.svelte` file will be able to be rendered inside Go code by name.
+The name of the components are path of the file relative to the source directory (`web/`), without the file extension.

+For example:
+-  `web/page/home.svelte` => `page/home`
+-  `web/layout/main.svelte` => `layout/main`
+-  etc...

 Suppose we want to make a program with the following requirements:
 1. Five routes: `/`, `/about`, `/contact`, `/login`, and `/profile`.